Civic Park, Timișoara: History

-Between 1730–1961, the Transylvanian Barracks (Siebenbürger Kaserne), one of the largest military barracks in Europe, located in the vicinity of the Timișoara Fortress, operated on the land of the current park.
+Between 1730 and 1961, the Transylvanian Barracks (Siebenbürger Kaserne), one of the largest military barracks in Europe, located in the vicinity of the Timișoara Fortress, operated on the land of the current park.
 Its demolition aimed at building a civic center with a huge opera house and administrative buildings, a project that was abandoned, being replaced by the Civic Park.
-Between 1968–1971, the Continental Hotel, the tallest building in Timișoara at that time, was built.
+Between 1968 and 1971, the Continental Hotel, the tallest building in Timișoara at that time, was built.
 During the same period, the boulevard that crosses the park was built.
 After 1971, here were planted, with the existing material in the city's nurseries, numerous trees, without an outlined thought.

 The symbol of the park is the floral clock; its design changes twice a year.

 Since 2019, the park is in a process of modernization that involves the renewal of alleys and street furniture, the construction of an ornamental fountain and the planting of nearly 1,000 trees and shrubs (pines, thujas, magnolias, lilacs, tulip trees, rhododendrons, hydrangeas, lavenders, azaleas, etc.) and almost 4,000 roses.